 Q: How long does it take for dental implant therapy?
 A: Well the answer to this question is that it depends.
 In general the bone on the top jaw called the maxilla is generally more porous and soft compared to the bottom jaw the mandible.
 Implants placed in the top require anywhere from 4-6 months of healing before the new crown can be placed on top of it.
 The lower jaw typically is harder and more dense and will be done in 3-4 months of healing.
 Occasionally, teeth can be placed immediately on lower implants if there is sufficient stability.

 Q: Are there any conditions that preclude me from dental implant treatment?
 A: For the most part dental implant treatment is very simple and done in a single appointment.
-Age is also not a factor that would exclude you from treatment.
-Conditions that would caution treatment are uncontrolled diabetes, impaired wound healing and heavy smoking.
+Age is also not an absolute factor that would exclude you from treatment, but it can depend.
+Conditions that would caution treatment are uncontrolled diabetes, impaired wound healing and heavy smoking, etc.

 Q: What is bone grafting/tissue grafting and do I need it?
 A: Basically, if a patient has insufficient height or width of bone to accommodate the implant some type of bone grafting or tissue grafting is necessary.
 This is especially important in the esthetic zone where you smile because a great deal of careful planning must go into the treatment in order to get a fantastic result.
 Ideally, the implant should blend in so that it is indistinguishable from your natural teeth.
 Bone graft and tissue grafting are used to properly frame the soft tissue around crown so that when you smile it looks as natural as possible.
 Also if bone grafting is necessary it will lengthen the treatment time by 4-6 months for healing.